-MX3020 Phytosanitary Regulations for Lumber Importations
+MX3020 Phytosanitary Regulations for Lumber Importations Report MX 4086 Change to Certificates Required to Export Lumber to Mexico

 Non-Import Regulations and Information

 School Nutrition Guidelines

 On August 23, 2010, the Diario Oficial published an Agreement with the general guidelines for the sale and distribution of snack and beverage products in schools in Mexico.
 On August 20, 2012, the third and final phase of the Agreement went into force further regulating the meals and snacks that can be sold in all elementary schools in Mexico.